pai-nuneza/SymonPracticalExam/README.md

 You can use any CSS style framework but prefer to use bootstrap.

-You can create this with WebAPI and any frontend frameworks you like Angular/React or Plain MVC.
+You can create this with WebAPI and any frontend frameworks that you want like Angular/React or just Plain MVC.

 ## Story